 - source detection and photometry using different choices or algorithms than those used in the pipeline;

-- measuring lines and continuum in spectral data; and
+- measuring lines and continuum in spectral data;

 - fitting models to data or otherwise testing hypotheses.